akarshagrawal/katas/react/HolidayList.md

 - Describe the purpose of `state` in a React component (reading material)
 - Explain the importance of using `setState()` instead of mutating state directly (reading material)
 - Learn to call API using `fetch` (practice)
-- Realise if mahaShivratri is a Holiday (exercise/kata)
+- Realise if valetine'sDay is a Holiday (exercise/kata)

 ### State